 You can even have your sunglasses fitted with prescription lenses so that you don’t have to worry about wearing contacts while you ski or board!

-Your skiing or snowboarding sunglasses should fit nice and snug against your face.
+Your skiing or snowboarding sunglasses should fit snugly against your face.
 Some are designed in a similar way to ski goggles in that they stop the air from getting between the lens and your eye protecting them from snow and debris.
-Dual lens technology helps reduce the fogging that occurs when the air between your face and the glasses warms up and the addition of vents allows a small amount of air to clear your goggles while you are in motion.